 - Review Definition of Ready (if the team has one) and WIP limits for Kanban Board columns

-- Review the backlog priorities.
-Together, break work down that is too large.
+- Review the backlog priorities together and break work down that is to large.
 Make a collaborative decision about what work items can be pulled in based on current WIP limits.

 - Identify dependencies & risks to be aware of when starting work on the newly replenished tasks.
 To reduce risk, determine if any work items can be deferred until later so that more knowledge can be gathered.